 Faculty development for the Paul L. Foster School of Medicine is the primary responsibility of the Office of Faculty Development, which is led by Sanja Kupesic-Plavsic, M.D., Ph.D., associate dean for faculty development, and Zuber D. Mulla, Ph.D., assistant dean for faculty development (Figure 1).
 Dr. Kupesic-Plavsic reports directly to the Office of Provost at TTUHSC El Paso.
 Drs.
-Kupesic-Plavsic (60% faculty development) and Mulla (70% faculty development) have sufficient time to fulfill their leadership roles in faculty development.
+Kupesic-Plavsic (60% faculty development) and Mulla (70% faculty development) have sufficient time to fulfill their faculty development leadership roles.
 Both are highly experienced, award-winning educators and researchers.
 They are well-published and well-qualified to mentor faculty in teaching and scholarship.
-Dr. Kupesic-Plavsic has a special interest and expertise in clinical simulation and the innovative use of imaging and digital technology in medical education.
+Dr. Kupesic-Plavsic has a special interest and expertise in clinical simulation and innovative imaging and digital technology in medical education.
 Dr. Mulla is an expert in epidemiology, data analysis, and the application of public health perspectives in medical education and research.

 OFFICE OF FACULTY DEVELOPMENT